 12.South African School Principals’ Use of Time: Learning From a Qualitative Study Vitallis Chikoko & Pinkie Mthembu.
 13. Policy Context and Time Use of Primary School Head Teachers in Kenya: Evidence from the Snapshot of School Management Effectiveness (SSME) Survey, Peter Moyi.
 14. Emotional Workload and Time-Use in Principalship: Insights from Israeli Educational Leaders, Izhar oplatka

 Moosung Lee is a Centenary Professor at the University of Canberra in Australia.
 He also holds professorship at Yonsei University in South Korea.
-Prior to joining the University of Canberra, he held appointments as Associate Professor and founding Deputy Director of the Education Policy Unit at the University of Hong Kong.
-His research areas are educational leadership & administration, social contexts of education, and comparative education.
-He received the Richard Wolf Memorial Award by the International Association for the Evaluation of Educational Achievement (IEA) and the American Educational Research Association’s Emerging Scholar Award (Division A – Administration, Organization, and Leadership).
+Prior to joining the University of Canberra, he held appointments as associate professor and founding Deputy Director of the Education Policy Unit at the University of Hong Kong.
+His research areas are educational leadership and administration, social contexts of education, and comparative education.
+He received the American Educational Research Association’s Emerging Scholar Award (Division A—Administration, Organization, and Leadership).
 He was also chosen as a recipient for the University of Canberra Research Excellence Award in Social Sciences.
+He currently serves as Senior Associate Editor of the Journal of Educational Administration.